 The Philippine government is aiming to achieve herd immunity against COVID-19 by 2023.
 Herd immunity or community immunity occurs when a high percentage of the community is immune to a disease (through vaccination and/or prior illness), making the spread of this disease from person to person unlikely.

-The COVID-19 vaccine is a vaccine that provides acquired immunity against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus causing COVID-19.
+The COVID-19 vaccine provides acquired immunity against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus causing COVID-19.

 In general, vaccines work by helping your body develop an immunity to germs or viruses.
 Vaccines mimic these germs and viruses.
 As a result, your body develops antibodies to fight them off and prevent you from getting sick from it again in the future.